Easy Christmas Cake

 RECIPE: EASY CHRISTMAS CAKE

-Easy Christmas Cake is a fruity, nutty and spicy cake, just as a Christmas should be.
+Easy Christmas Cake is a fruity, nutty and spicy cake, just as a Christmas Cake should be.
 However, for this recipe you don’t need to soak the dried fruits for months or at all.
 This makes the cake much less denser than Christmas Cakes with soaked fruits.

 I’M SO EXCITED